catseye/Lariat/README.md

             fun(t) -> t
         )

-In fact, we could merge this implementation with the implementation of `resolve` and this would save a call to `destruct`.
+In fact, we _could_ merge this implementation with the implementation of `resolve` and this would save a call to `destruct`; but this would be merely an optimisation.
+It is left as an exercise to any reader who may be so motivated to undertake it.

 ### Example 4